swarupjana6/problem-solving/src/main/java/com/practice/designpattengeekfic/behavarioual/BEHAVIORAL.md

 > Delegates creating the states snapshots to the actual owner of the state
 > Hence, the original class can make snapshot since it has full access to its own state

+---
+### Observer

+> Notify multiple objects, or subscribes, about any events that happen to the object they're observing, or publisher

+---
+### State

+> Allows an object alter its behaviour when its internal state changes